jeffreycwitt/hn202/docs/purgatorio-intro.md

 But, as we mentioned before, there is one other reason God give us the grace of revelation.

-Even though the truths required for natural happiness are in principle achievable.
-They are also HARD to achieve.
+Even though the truths required for natural happiness are in principle achievable, they are also HARD to achieve.
 It takes a tremendous amount of time to achieve them and they are often discovered imperfectly.

 Thus, God in his mercy recognized this weakness and offered them to us through revelation.
 We should not be surprised, then, that there are some things revealed in the Bible that Aristotle figured out despite not having access to the Bible.